NREL/T3CO/docs/T3CO_Overview.md

 Generally speaking, T3CO can be used in two ways:

-- The first option generates total cost of ownership (TCO) and performance metrics for a pre-defined vehicle.
+- The first option generates total cost of ownership (TCO) and performance metrics for a pre-defined vehicle simulation model

-- The second option optimizes a vehicle's component specifications to achieve the lowest total cost of ownership possible while meeting performance objectives.
+- The second option begins with a pre-defined vehicle model and [optimizes](#optimization-flow) the component specifications to achieve the lowest total cost of ownership possible while meeting performance objectives.
 Since optimization requires gathering TCO and performance metrics during each step of optimization, it essentially is an expansion of the first option for using T3CO.

 ## Generating TCO and performance <a name="generating-tco-and-performance"></a>